FerRacimo/CopenhagenTutorial/PolygenicScores.md

 RAWGWASFREQ=$PIPELINEFOL/$GWAS/"gwasfreqs_height.tsv"
 ```

 We will first extract the SNP with the lowest p-value from each LD block.
 The option -p serves to define the maximum p-value cutoff that is allowed for each SNP.
 If a block does not have a SNP with a P-value lower than the one specified with this option, then it will be ignored.
 SNPs with smaller p-values are better association candidates, but we also need a good number of SNPs to compute the polygenic score.
 In this case, we will use the standard genome-wide P-value significance cutoff: 5e-8.
+The option -i denotes the input SNP file, the option -b denotes the block file and the option -o denotes the ouput file, which will contain one SNP per block:
 ```
 CANGWASFREQ=$OUTPUTFOL/$GWAS/"gwasfreqs_candidates_height.tsv"
 python $PIPELINEFOL/partitionUKB_byP.py -i $RAWGWASFREQ.gz -b $LDBFILE -o $CANGWASFREQ -p5e-08